shakerg/cherry-picking/README.md

 # On success you'll see the new commit SHA printed.
 ```

-Example: run the diff-based cherry-pick
+Example: run the diff-based cherry-pick (dry run first)

 ```
 export GITHUB_TOKEN="..."
+# Dry run preview (no ref update)
+node cherry-with-diffs.js --owner your-org --repo your-repo --source <commit-sha> --target main --dry-run

+# Apply for real
-node cherry-with-diffs.js
+node cherry-with-diffs.js --owner your-org --repo your-repo --source <commit-sha> --target main
 ```

 Notes & warnings
 - **Permissions**: The token needs `repo` write permissions to create commits and update refs.
 - **Conflicts**: `cherry-with-diffs.js` will throw an error if a patch cannot be applied cleanly.
+Use `--dry-run` first to inspect changes.
 The scripts do not perform interactive merges or conflict resolution.
 - **Testing**: Test in a fork or an isolated test branch before running against important branches.
 - **Safety**: These scripts update git refs on GitHub directly.
 Consider making a backup branch or creating a PR instead of updating protected branches.
 - **Rate limits & errors**: GitHub API rate limits and transient errors can occur — retry if necessary and inspect error messages.